 The Witchcraft of the Narnia Chronicles

 Focus on the Family downplays the effectiveness and dangers of hypnosis and claims that the technique is only dangerous when it becomes associated with the occult and eastern religion.
-But hypnosis is and of itself a product of the occult and cannot be disassociated from its occult roots.
+But hypnosis is itself a product of the occult and cannot be disassociated from its occult roots.
 Compare and contrast the official Focus position on hypnosis with that of a more discerning counselor who explains the Scriptural warnings against the practice.

 Former Focus Supervisor Released from Prison